These are some of the most common questions I'm asked about moving websites from SBI to WordPress:

 Yes, I offer a limited number of site transfer appointments, either full-service or budget.
 Contact me for more information or a quote.

-You can find additional information about moving your site here: 8 Steps to Moving an SBI Site or contact me for a paid consultation.
+You can find additional information about moving your site in this post on my blog, 8 Steps to Moving an SBI Site.
+Or contact me for a paid consultation.
 My consultation rates are $60/hour.